qdrant/landing_page/qdrant-landing/content/articles/discovery-search.md

 When Christopher Columbus and his crew sailed to cross the Atlantic Ocean, they were not looking for America.
 They were looking for a new route to India, and they were convinced that the Earth was round.
 They didn't know anything about America, but since they were going west, they stumbled upon it.

-They couldn't reach their _target_, because the the geography didn't let them, but once they realized it wasn't India, they claimed it a new "discovery" for their crown.
-If we consider that sailors need bodies of water to sail, then we can establish a _context_ which is positive in the water, and negative on land.
+They couldn't reach their _target_, because the geography didn't let them, but once they realized it wasn't India, they claimed it a new "discovery" for their crown.
+If we consider that sailors need water to sail, then we can establish a _context_ which is positive in the water, and negative on land.
 Once the sailor's search was stopped by the land, they could not go any further, and a new route was found.
 Let's keep this concepts of _target_ and _context_ in mind as we explore the new functionality of Qdrant: __Discovery search__.

 In version 1.7, Qdrant [released](/articles/qdrant-1.7.x/) this novel API that lets you constrain the space in which a search is performed, relying only on pure vectors.
 This is a powerful tool that lets you explore the vector space in a more controlled way.
 It can be used to find points that are not necessarily closest to the target, but are still relevant to the search.